Skip to content

 What It Does

 The forward rake increases buoyancy when the bow dips into a wave – as the flared hull presses down, more volume enters the water, pushing back.
 Think of it as a built-in self-righting mechanism.
-The flare also acts like a ski jump for incoming water, throwing spray away from the boat and keeping the crew drier.
-On a catamaran, this is especially useful because the bridgedeck sits relatively low.
+The flare also acts as a defelctions for incoming water, throwing spray away from the boat and keeping the deck drier.
+On a catamaran, this is useful because of the bridgedeck.
 The classic bow is still an excellent choice for trade-wind cruising – consistent beam or broad reaching in moderate seas – where its compromises matter least.

 Advantages